-BY LEAH HOLT
+BY LEAH ARROYO

 “Alice in Wonderland,” “Murder Mysteries,” and the campus’ gardens all have something in common this semester.
 They’re each a part of the Emerging Student Theatre Artists’ (ESTA) spring 2020 season.
 ESTA is the student-run theatre organization on campus where students propose, direct, choreograph, and star in their own productions every semester.

 “We take submissions from people in the club.
 Once all the submissions are in, we then meet as a board.
 We read through their submissions and we have to see if it’s right for our club.
 We then decide as a board what’s going to be best for the season and try to schedule it out,” Anna Gwaltney, senior musical theatre major and president of ESTA, said.
 This detailed selection process is what shapes each unique season of student-produced shows with a variety of plays, musicals and student-written pieces.
 ESTA also consists of an improvisation troupe within the club called “No Control.”